Interview with Jane Pettigrew, author of World of Tea: Discovering Producing Regions and Their Teas.

 Q. What has been one of your most rewarding experiences in the world of tea?

 A. It is very hard to pinpoint just one.
-My life in tea has brought me so many friends and so many magical experiences — at the top of tea mountains, at tea tasting events, at conferences and exhibitions, in classes that I teach, and in classes taught by other people.
-I feel blessed and honored to be a part of a world that is full of kind and generous people who are so willing to share their knowledge and their passion and to involve others who find themselves also on a tea journey.
-My work life is so often also my social life, and that is a rare and wonderful way to live.
+My life in tea has brought me so many friends and magical experiences — at the top of tea mountains, at tea tasting events, at conferences and exhibitions, in classes that I teach, and in classes taught by others.
+I feel blessed and honored to be a part of a world full of kind and generous people who are so willing to share their knowledge and their passion and to involve others who also find themselves on a tea journey.
+My work life is often also my social life, which is a rare and wonderful way to live.

 Q. If someone is brand new to specialty tea, how do you recommend they begin learning about it?